• Skip to primary navigation

 Your ad profile is the information that Google has gathered on you based on your browsing habits and location info, and it is meant to serve you with more personalized ads.

-Under your ad profile, Google has an estimate of your age, knows your gender and also a list of your various interests.
+Under your ad profile, Google has an estimate of your age, your gender, and also a list of your various interests.

 Click here to access your Ad settings.